flutter/website/tutorials/international/index.md

 <aside class="alert alert-info" markdown="1">
 **Sample Internationlized Apps**<br>

-If you'd like to start out by reading the code for a internationalized Flutter app, here are two small samples.
+If you'd like to start out by reading the code for an internationalized Flutter app, here are two small examples.
 The first one is intended to be as simple as possible, and the second one uses the APIs and tools provided by the [intl](https://pub.dartlang.org/packages/intl) package.

 * [Minimal internationalization](https://github.com/flutter/website/tree/master/_includes/code/internationalization/minimal/)
 * [Internationaliation based on the `intl` package](https://github.com/flutter/website/tree/master/_includes/code/internationalization/intl/)